ollecram/zee_einstein-gravity-in-a-nutshell/00_Part_0.md

 Going back to the problem statement, let assume For whatever starting and ending point of the ant path, it is always possible to pick a maximum circle which contains both.
 If velocity is uniform over the sphere there is no better *shortest-time* path than the shorter one delimited by the two points along the maximum circle.

-Following the exercise's question, let assume the sphere surface to be separated by a circle $C_{[p,P]}$ into the parts the ant be slower on the northern hemisphere, in which case the equator plays the same role of the air-water interface in the Snell's law.
+Following the exercise's question, let assume the sphere surface to be separated by a circle $C_{[p,P]}$ into the parts $H_{p}$ and $H_{P}$.
+Let also assume that the ant be slower on the northern hemisphere, in which case the equator plays the same role of the air-water interface in the Snell's law.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzEwODg1MTcsMTYzODc3MTUyNywtODUzOT
+eyJoaXN0b3J5IjpbMTE0MTc3NjQ1NSwxNjM4NzcxNTI3LC04NT
-IwNTUxXX0=
+M5MjA1NTFdfQ==
 -->